lizmat/MoarVM-Bytecode/README.md

 say $M.hll-name;     # most likely "Raku"
 ```

 Returns the HLL language name for this bytecode.
-Most likely "Raku", or "NQP".
+Most likely "Raku", or "nqp".

 strings
 -------